Yuki23329626/youtube-downloader-chrome-extension/README.md

 1. Download application: [LiteYoutubeDownloader](https://github.com/Yuki23329626/youtube-downloader-chrome-extension/releases/download/v1.0.0/LiteYoutubeDownloader.zip)

-2. Execute LiteYoutubeDownloader/install.bat on Windows,
+2. Unzip and execute LiteYoutubeDownloader/install.bat on Windows,
    and remember the path of the directory you install the native app

 3. Enable the Developer mode on your Chrome